ELITE FITNESS

 • Sign up for a 5k (or 10k)

-• Sign up for a Hyrox (hybrid fitness competition)
+• Sign up for a Hyrox (or other fitness challenges)

 • Sign up for a charity walk